cloudmesh-deprecated/gitissues/README.rst

 Bugs and enhancement suggestion
 --------------------------------

-* We should provide a way to define the repositories to viw with a configuration file

 * We should be able to modify the priorities in the table, and have a save button that than updates all issues (anyone wants to help?)